Michelle Kidani

-Michelle N. Kidani (born September 30, 1948, in Honolulu, Hawaii) is an American politician and a Democratic member of the Hawaii Senate since January 16, 2013 representing District 18.
-Kidani served consecutively from 2009 until 2013 in the District 17 seat.
+Michelle Naomi Kidani (born September 30, 1948, in Honolulu, Hawaii) is an American politician and a Democratic member of the Hawaii Senate since November 2012 representing District 18.
+Kidani served consecutively from 2008 until 2012 in the District 17 seat.

 Education

-Kidani earned her Associate degree as a legal secretary from Honolulu Business College, her AA in liberal arts from Leeward Community College, and her Bachelor of Science from unaccredited Kennedy-Western University (later Warren National University), a defunct higher education institution that was sued for fraudulent practices by former students and deemed a diploma mill by federal investigators.
+Kidani earned her Associate degree in 1969 as a legal secretary from Honolulu Business College, her AA in liberal arts in 1980 from Leeward Community College, and her Bachelor of Science in 1993 from unaccredited Kennedy-Western University (later Warren National University), a defunct higher education institution that was sued for fraudulent practices by former students and deemed a diploma mill by federal investigators.
 As of 2023, she is the vice-chair of the Hawaii Senate Higher Education Committee.